 This highly innovative chair was introduced to me by it’s designer,Thomas Stroman.
 He wrote to me “I am an architect by training, but having experienced back surgery, my focus has been on ergonomic seating design for human-computer interaction.”
 At first glance one might be excused for thinking that it looked as if it were self mobile with caterpillar tracks.
 Perhaps an exciting concept for the future.
 What fun to go charging around the workspace and bumping one’s colleagues! → www.stromandesign.com and The CHOTTO→

 Now have a look at the 2013 Cambridge student project on the 2T CONCEPT.
 The Cambridge trials showed the elegance, simplicity, cost effectiveness and greatly enhanced ergonomics of th 2T concept showing a 4M version.
+This was evident to both staff and students, The model demonstrated was a cannabalised version of the p1 prototype which had been formed from Electric tubular conduiting in the basement of the Cromwell Hospital with help from the electrician.

 (Yes!
 That’s John Gorman glowering in the background.
 He was an engineering graduate and took the opportunity to visit his ‘Alma mater’).